edge-js/edgejs.dev/content/docs/components/slots.md

 # Slots

 Slots are named outlets you can define within the component opening and closing tag using the `@slot` tag.
-The component can access slots using the `$slots` variable or render them using the `@renderSlot` component.
+The component can access slots as functions via the `$slots` object.

 Let's create a card component and use slots to render different card sections.